Veridax/privapi/README.rst

 Configuration
 -------------

-What will heavily determine the accuracy of the predictions is quality of training dataset.
+What will heavily determine the accuracy of the predictions is the quality of the training dataset.
-In addition to generate sound request payload examples, we need to make sure that the associated label - whether sensitive or not - is correct.
+In addition, to generate sound request payload examples we need to make sure that the associated label - whether sensitive or not - is correct.

-In order to label an example, the generator will look in the ``config.py`` descriptor whether there's a matching entry for a given OpenAPI operation parameter name matches the ``name_type_to_gen`` dictionary.
+In order to label an example, the generator will look in the ``config.py`` descriptor to determine whether there's a matching entry for a given OpenAPI operation parameter name that matches the ``name_type_to_gen`` dictionary.
-In case there is, it used the associated generator and label the example as positive (i.e. having PII).
+If there is, it will use the associated generator and label the example as positive (i.e. having PII).

 Here's an example configuration file.
 Feel free to add your own custom entries in order to consider additional PII fields.